China not emerging as lifeline for sanction-slammed Russian economy

 China’s public stance has been to repeat its long-held opposition to sanctions imposed outside the United Nations framework, and its statements on Ukraine have charted a narrow course.
 Beijing has supported Russia’s position by blaming NATO and the United States while claiming that China remains neutral and respects the sovereignty of all countries, including Ukraine.

-China’s companies and banks, however, appear to be seeking to avoid being pulled into Moscow’s standoff with the West.
+China’s businesses and banks, however, appear to be seeking to avoid being pulled into Moscow’s standoff with the West.

 Without making public statements, some Chinese institutions appear to be quietly adhering to sanctions, and there are few signs of significant attempts to create a lifeline for the Russian economy.
 According to Bloomberg News, two of China’s biggest commercial banks, Bank of China and the Industrial and Commercial Bank of China (ICBC), in recent days restricted financing or purchases of Russian commodities.